ttntm/ttntm/src/pages/interests.md

 - Gardening, hiking and nature
 - Home improvements and DIY projects
 - Reading and learning about (new) things

+## Disinterests

+The things I'm not interested in:

+- Religion
+- Politics
+- Sports, in terms of entertainment and fandom, and team sports in terms of participation
+- Superheroes and their comic/movie/TV/game appearances
+- Monetizing side projects and building a "me"-brand
+- Internet videos and streamers
+- Celebrities and influencers
+- Children and parenting

 <div class="hr shadow mb1"></div>